 How does discharge look in early pregnancy?

 Vaginal discharge in early pregnancy usually looks white or pale yellow, and is usually thin or sometimes sticky.
-It has no or a mild odour.
+It has no odour or a mild odour.

 - Has a strong, foul smell

-- Burns or itches
+- Has a burning sensation or itches

 - Changes colour, especially greenish yellow